-Dynamic Database Connection Routing
+Dynamic Routing for Databases

 Hasura Cloud and Enterprise customers can leverage dynamic routing to implement different kinds of database topology patterns with Hasura.
 You can group different databases using a new Metadata configuration object called 'connection-set' and leverage the Kriti template to define custom 'connection templates' to route GraphQL requests based on different request parameters such as session variables, headers and tenant IDs.